-Specifically, this report seeks to:
+Source: CSIRO Specifically, this report seeks to:

+5 The Brattle Group (2014) Time-varying and dynamic rate design, Global Power Best Practice Series, July 2014

-- 1. Quantify the impact of "First Wave" tariff and meter migration reform options on the overall efficiency of Australia's electricity system. - For the purposes of this report, First Wave reforms refer to the range of tariff structures and tariff assignment mechanisms currently being contemplated by distribution network service providers (DNSPs) including maximum demand tariffs and the range of triggers for tariff assignment. - 2.
-Quantify the potential benefits of "Second Wave" reform options encompassing dynamic and locational price signals and the concepts of transactional energy. - For the purposes of this report, "Second Wave" reforms refer to the range of tariffs and other forms of incentives and procurement methods including contracting and transactional platforms which provide dynamic price signals.
+1. Quantify the impact of "First Wave" tariff and meter migration reform options on the overall efficiency of Australia's electricity system.

+For the purposes of this report, First Wave reforms refer to the range of tariff structures and tariff assignment mechanisms currently being contemplated by distribution network service providers (DNSPs) including maximum demand tariffs and the range of triggers for tariff assignment.

+2. Quantify the potential benefits of "Second Wave" reform options encompassing dynamic and locational price signals and the concepts of transactional energy.

+For the purposes of this report, "Second Wave" reforms refer to the range of tariffs and other forms of incentives and procurement methods including contracting and transactional platforms which provide dynamic price signals.